digital-blueprint/handbook/docs/frameworks/frontend/dev/ui_guideline.md

 ### Typography Styling

 All headings in the content area (`<h1>` through `<h6>`) use `font-weight: 300` (Light).
-In modals, all headings — including table headings — must use `font-weight: 600` (Semi-bold).
+In modals, all headings, including table headings, must use `font-weight: 600` (Semi-bold).
 See [[Fig.16]](#fig16) (Data Tables).
 Semi-bold must also be applied whenever contrast with adjacent body text is needed, for example for labeled data in lists in Cabinet App[[Fig.33]](#fig33).